vfosnar/SCEE/README.md

 * don't let manual download override cache: OSM data will only be re-downloaded if older than 12 hours
 * increase map tile cache time from 12 hours to 8 days: map tiles will now not be re-downloaded for 8 days, even if manual download was initiated
 * pause upload when manually scanning for quests
+* improve location services
+  * higher GPS frequency
-* improve location services: higher GPS frequency, use last known location as initial location
+  * use last known location as initial location if less than 2 minutes old
+  * always prefer GPS location over older network location
 * add [requery sqlite library](https://github.com/requery/sqlite-android), which adds 3 MB, but is ca 20% faster than default SQLite
 * slightly improve performance when clicking a quest
 * add "show/edit tags" other answer